 So right now, I urge you to do, is to rethink your mental list of “good parenting ideas”.

 Parenting is so much harder than any of us imagined.
-Let’s give ourselves permission to ditch the good ideas that turn into rigid standards we set for ourselves and our children.
+Let’s permit ourselves to ditch the good ideas that turn into rigid standards we set for ourselves and our children.
 Let us stick with the ones that genuinely add to the family.